Employees and Applicants

 We have an interactive process for employees who want to be considered for reasonable accommodations.
 This process includes the employee, OEOC and the supervisor/HR representative.
 Please note this is a voluntary process.

 A barrier is an obstacle or anything that prevents a person with a disability from fully participating in in all aspects of society because of their disability.
 If you or someone you know is experiencing a barrier, please report it.

 This video explains why companies doing business with the federal government ask job applicants and employees to voluntarily self-identify if they have a disability, and the important role that self-identifying plays in ensuring equal employment opportunity for people with disabilities.

-The Office of Equal Opportunity and Compliance is charged with the responsibility of working with qualified employees with disabilities in exploring possible reasonable accommodations in accordance with university policy and Section 504 of the Federal Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008.
+The Office of Accommodation and Accessibility Services is charged with the responsibility of working with qualified employees with disabilities in exploring possible reasonable accommodations in accordance with university policy and Section 504 of the Federal Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008.